 My research is highly interdisciplinary straddling sociology, criminal law, evidence and procedure, critical criminology, penology and zemiology.
 It centres on the injustices and wider social harms of the structures and workings of the criminal justice system and how they might be challenged and/or remedied.
-It has drawn from the social thought of Michel Foucault and Zygmunt Bauman.
-It has contributed new definitions of miscarriages of justice according to whether they were caused intentionally or unintentionaly and offered a new typology to aid analysis and understanding: "abortions of justice", "miscarriages of justice" and/or "systemic abortions of justice".
+More specifically, my research has contributed new definitions of miscarriages of justice according to whether they were caused intentionally or unintentionaly and offered a new typology to aid analysis and understanding: "abortions of justice", "miscarriages of justice" and/or "systemic abortions of justice".
 It has devised new ways of quantifiying and describing the nature of miscarriages of justice in terms of the appeal court and/or stage of the appeal process in which the conviction was overturned and as evidenced by official statistics of successful appeals against criminal conviction, again devising a new typology: "mundane", "routine" and/or "exceptional".
-It has distinguished the many causes (individual and structural) of injustice/miscariages of justice and/or abortions of justice at the pre-trail stage (police and prosecution).
-It has analysed the extensive harmful consequences of wrongful convictions (social, psychological, physical and financial) to individual and secondary victims and society as a whole.
+It has distinguished the myriad causes (individual and structural) of miscariages of justice and/or abortions of justice at the pre-trail stage (police and prosecution).
+It has analysed the extensive harmful consequences of wrongful convictions (social, psychological, physical and financial) to individual and secondary victims and to society as a whole.
 It has shown the accute limitations and failings of the entire post-conviction system (appeal courts, prison and parole systems, Criminal Cases Review Commission (CCRC) and statutory compensation scheme) to address and/or remedy claims of factual innocence by alleged victims of wrongful conviction and imprisonment.

 I am currently researching allegations of child sexual abuse.

 The Innocent and the Criminal Justice System (2013, Palgrave Macmillan);